t1/deployer/README.md

 We use [Semantic Versioning](http://semver.org).

-Version 1.0.0 (which was never released) provided a rest api and html gui to manage deployments by remote requests or manually on each node.
+Version 1.0 (which was never released) provided a rest api and html gui to manage deployments by remote requests or manually on each node.
-As this wasn't secure / didn't scale for many instances and stages, 2.0 was initiated.
+As this didn't scale for many instances and stages, 2.0 was initiated, rewriting the complete application layer.

 ## Building